DataDog/orchestrion/CONTRIBUTING.md

     go test -shuffle=on ./...
 ```

+> See also the [Makefile](Makefile) for more details on how to run the integration tests locally.

 ### What to expect

 We try to review new PRs within a week or so of creation.
 If your PR passes all automated tests and has been waiting for